kkga/kkga/work/webflow.md

 [Webflow](https://webflow.com) is a "no-code" web platform.

-I joined the team in its early days as one of the first two designers.
-From 2015 to 2021 I've worked on a variety of new features and enhancements for the "Webflow Designer" including layout systems and animation/interaction tooling among many others.
+I joined the team as one of the first two designers in 2015.
+Over the past six years, I have contributed to the development of numerous new features and enhancements for the [Webflow Designer](https://webflow.com/designer).
+My work has included designing layout systems and creating animation and interaction tooling, among other tasks.

-This is a collection of various projects I've worked on during these years.
-Latest and some of the most impactful things are still unreleased and, sadly, can not be shown.
+This portfolio showcases some of the projects I have worked on during these years.
+Please note that some of my most recent and impactful work is still unreleased and cannot be shown at this time.

 <figure>
   <video autoplay playsinline loop muted>